JCPedroza/pong-py-pygame/README.md

-# Basic Pong Python Implementation Using Pygame
+# Basic Pong Implemented in Python Using Pygame

 A basic Pong implementation written in Python, using the Pygame framework.